What is your most memorable wedding?

 What about your business are you most proud of?

-Our customer service, our product and our studio and the staff that pull out all of the stops to make things happen
+Our customer service, product, studio and the staff that pull out all of the stops to create wonderful flowers.

 What is your No. 1 wedding planning tip for couples?

 Allow yourself time to plan and be thorough on the detail.

 What is your favourite personal touch you have seen at a wedding?

 I love to see pressed flower wedding invitations made by the Bride.

 The process for a couple wishing to work with Essentially Floral is to meet and discuss their dream flowers for the day.
 We save the date for the couple and discuss likes, dislikes and designs.
 When we have a good understanding of requirements and wedding details we produce our plan for the couple to review, then we fill in gaps, present designs and produce a draft proposal.
 When the couple are happy a deposit is paid and the booking confirmed.
 As the date approaches we keep in touch and check for adjustments such as table numbers, we give our couples as much care and attention as they require to ensure we provide an exceptional experience and that we get things spot on for the wedding day.

 What is the most interesting thing you have put in a bouquet?